 Eric Clements is a Data Analyst III supporting Project Frontman at Ramsey Solutions.
 He earned his bachelor’s degree from Middle Tennessee State University (MTSU) in 2015 and is currently working toward his master’s degree at MTSU.
 Eric has been with the Analytics Team at Ramsey since December 2017.
 He has a passion for data visualizations and has recently been demonstrating one of our company’s Core Values in this area: Momentum Theorem.
 Momentum Theorem is defined as “focused intensity over time, multiplied by God, creates unstoppable momentum.”

 Eric’s focused intensity over the past several months has helped him improve his technical skills as an analyst and has significantly increased his impact and influence—both within his business unit and across the entire Analytics Team.
-Not only has his growth been noticed here at Ramsey but Eric has also earned a Weekly Makeover Monday favorite, as well as recognition from two Tableau Zen Masters: Sarah Bartlett and Simon Beaumont.
+Not only has his growth been noticed here at Ramsey but Eric has also been featured as a Weekly Makeover Monday favorite, as well as recognition from two Tableau Zen Masters: Sarah Bartlett and Simon Beaumont.

 Get to know more about Eric and his path to becoming a data viz rock star through this Q&A.